hmrc/address-lookup/public/api/conf/1.0/docs/address-lookup-api.md

     - a required parameter is absent,
     - a parameter is sent with an incorrect value,
     - an unexpected parameter is sent.
+ - *403-Forbidden*: When we don't recognise the user agent supplied to us, your User agent needs to be added to our allow list.
  - *404-Not found*: when an unknown URI is accessed.
  - *405-Bad method*: when an unacceptable method is used.
  - *500-Internal server error*: if a fault happened in the address lookup application